Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 If you haven't heard of Whiny Baby, they're a made-for Gen Z wine brand.
 They were just acquired by California wine giant, Gallo.

-Positioning against the lack of accessibility coming from traditional wine, this 3rd party critique was the perfect marketing message for Whiny Baby to double-down on.
+Positioning against the lack of accessibility coming from traditional wine, this 3rd party critique was a strategically sound message for Whiny Baby to double-down on.

 Druey's response was, "Yes, you're absolutely right."